Love Now, Pay Later

 Love Now, Pay Later (Die Wahrheit über Rosemarie) is a 1959 West German drama film directed by Rudolf Jugert and starring Belinda Lee, Walter Rilla and Karl Schönböck.
 It was inspired by the life and death of Rosemarie Nitribitt.

 It was also known in the US as She Walks By Night.

 Premise

 A prostitute is found murdered.
 Police seek to find her killer.

 Rosemarie was a prostitute who sought out wealthy clients.
-She used these to maintain her lifestyle An elderly Russian, Waltikoff, falls in love with her and proposes, but breaks it off when he realises she will not give up prostitution.
+She used them to maintain her lifestyle.
+An elderly Russian, Waltikoff, falls in love with her and proposes, but breaks it off when he realises she will not give up prostitution.
 She is attracted to a younger man, Guttberg, but he rebuffs her.

 Rosemarie gradually goes for lower class customers.
 One night alone in her flat she is attacked and killed by one of her associates.
 But his identity remains unknown.